telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

       tar xvf kafka_2.12-3.9.1.tgz
       # Add kafka_2.12-3.9.1/bin to your PATH (e.g. editing ~/.bashrc)

+Next steps require to set up needed services for testing as described [in this documentation](../../../test/functionalTest/README.md#start-needed-services).

 * Run test harness in this environment (it takes some time, please be patient).